 Digital Image Correlation System

-All strain measurements in the lab are performed using digital image correlation (DIC).
-DIC is a noncontact optical strain measurement technique.
+Digital image correlation (DIC) is a non-contact full-field optical strain measurement technique used in conjunction with various mechanical testing techniques.
 Samples are speckled and a series of images is captured at a fixed frequency using high-resolution cameras synchronized with the load frame.
 The VIC 3D and ARAMIS software packages are used to analyze the images and compute strain measurements.